How To Play Rummy Card Game - A Stepwise Guide To Rummy Rules

-- In case, the value of unmatched cards in more than melded ones, you may get a negative score.
+- In case, the value of unmatched cards is more than melded ones, you may get a negative score.

 Apart from the winner, the other players get points as follows:

-- If 2 sequences are not there - The player gets points of all the cards in hand (max 80 points)
+- If 2 sequences are not there - The player gets points for all the cards in hand (max 80 points)

 - If 2 sequences are there and one is pure - The player gets points on only the unmatched cards (not part of a set or sequence)